Pilates? Yoga? What's The Difference?

 This class uses a theraband to mimic the resistance of using the Pilates equipment.

-They are both comprehensive practices designed to ease tension in both the mind and body.
+yoga & pilates are both comprehensive practices designed to ease tension in the mind and body.

-Yoga at its heart is a spiritual practice.
+Yoga at its heart is an Eastern spiritual practice.

 Pilates at its heart is a physical practice.